 We at Residence Life want your room to feel like your home.
 While painting or any permanent decorations are not allowed, we do encourage posters, curtains, pictures of family and friends, or any other decorations that will help you to make your room your own.
 If you are unsure whether or not something can be put up in your room, ask your RA, they're always there to help!

 Each wing in the residence halls has a Resident Assistant (RA), an undergraduate student who serves as a resource person to the residents of the floor.
 The RA is in a position to guide the community toward an understanding and implementation of individual and group responsibility and accountability based upon mutual expectations and desires.
-The entire staff works cooperatively in creating an environment conductive to personal growth and academic achievement.
+The entire staff works cooperatively in creating an environment conducive to personal growth and academic achievement.

 South Dakota Board of Regent Policy requires unmarried students to live on-campus during their first two years of school.
 Specifically, the policy reads as follows: "Students who are enrolled at a university for a minimum of six (6) on-campus credits are required to live in on-campus housing during the first two (2) years following their high school graduation.
 Institutions may grant waiver exceptions to the housing requirement based on the waiver exceptions."